index

 Mistakes to absolutely avoid

-• ignore repeated rubbing with the shoe
+• ignoring repeated friction with the shoe

-Sports and ankle bracelets: summary table
+Sports and anklets: summary table

-Type of sport Recommended shipping Permitted material
+Type of sport Recommended wear Tolerated material

 Walking / gentle activity ✔️ Yes Stainless steel